How to Open a Cannabis Dispensary in Michigan

 • General liability insurance

-• Product liability insurance with min $100,000 in bodily damage
+• Product liability insurance with a minimum of $100,000 in bodily damage

 • D&O insurance